terra-money/terra.py/README.md

 <sub>**NOTE:** _All code starting with a `$` is meant to run on your terminal (a bash prompt).
 All code starting with a `>>>` is meant to run in a python interpreter, like <a href="https://pypi.org/project/ipython/">ipython</a>._</sub>

 Terra SDK can be installed (preferably in a `virtual environment` from PyPI using `pip`) as follows:

-❗ terra.py 3.x.x can connect only terra 2.0 chains.
-If you want to interact with terra classic, you have to use terra-sdk 2.x.x

 ```
-# install 2.0.6 for terra classic
-$ pip install terra-sdk==2.0.6

-# install 3.0.0 for terra 2.0
 $ pip install -U terra_sdk
 ```

 <sub>_You might have `pip3` installed instead of `pip`; proceed according to your own setup._<sub>

+❗ If you want to communicate with Terra Classic, use terra-sdk==2.x

 ## Dependencies

 Terra SDK uses <a href="https://python-poetry.org/">Poetry</a> to manage dependencies.
 To get set up with all the required dependencies, run: